qdilmac/gcs_gui/README.md

 I have to click twice to the "Stop Camera Feed" button to clear videofeed_label and update "detection_label" -> <b>UNSOLVED</b>

+When I start object detection after stopping the camera feed the detection_label does not update.
+Same problem does not happen when i start face detection. -> <b>SOLVED</b>

 ## Requirements
 - Python 3
 - PyQT / Pyside